dndg/FinderOpta7MTutorial/content.md

 `ArduinoModbus` libraries.
 You can install them using the Library Manager of the Arduino IDE.
-* The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to store the 7M enery readings via Wi-Fi® connectivity using the sketch provided in the following section.
+* The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to store the 7M energy readings via Wi-Fi® connectivity using the sketch provided in the following section.
 The Ethernet connection is also available as a connectivity option to leverage Arduino Cloud applications.
 The Arduino Cloud account is free and is needed to access its features.